Shopify Customer Analytics

 If you sell several types of unrelated products on your store, this analytics metric will help you analyze your customers’ behavior and group them into specific segments.

-Here’s how to map Product Types Bought per customer data into your Mixtable Customer Analytics spreadsheet:
+Here's how to map Product Types Bought data into your Mixtable Customer Analytics spreadsheet:

 - In your Customers worksheet, select an empty column (or insert a new one).
-Then click Set Sync from the column header.
+Then click Link from the column header.

 -